 - Melatonin is effective for the sleeplessness that many people with S.A.D. also experience.
 If you try melatonin, start with the lowest dose.
 You may gradually increase if you don't see effects after a few weeks, but the best practice is to stay on the lowest possible dose that helps you.
 You could also try mixing a short-acting and a long-acting preparation.
 This combination may help you fall asleep faster as well as stay asleep longer.

 - Fourth, plant metabolites, such as terpenes, can assist people with stress, anxiety, and moods.
 While this has not been studied scientifically, there is a significant rationale behind replacing the terpenes that are less prevalent in the winter, when plant metabolism is slow.
-Whether you use standard aromatherapy methods such as room diffusion or topical application or try MONQ’s Essential Oil diffusers, the mere act of breathing in terpenes may be effective in lowering stress, improving restfulness, and boosting mood.
+Whether you use standard aromatherapy methods such as room diffusion or topical application. the mere act of breathing in terpenes may be effective in lowering stress, improving restfulness, and boosting mood.
 When you breathe Paleo Air® you are breathing as our ancestors breathed!
 One could consider that S.A.D. is merely one of the many manifestations of Terpene Deficiency.

 - Finally, if none of the above methods have worked for you, you may consider prescription mood medications.
 Of course, please consult your physician or psychiatrist for recommendations on whether medication could be right for you.
 While anti-depressants can be very effective, some have numerous side effects.
 We encourage you to try all of the above methods first and only look to medications as a last resort.